leopengningchuan/movie-insights/README.md

 - `sklearn`: for modeling

 ### 2. Datasets Used
-This project uses [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data?status=pending&select=movies_metadata.csv) from Kaggle, which contains metadata for over 45,000 movies, including information on genres, cast, crew, release dates, budgets, revenues, and user ratings.
+This project uses [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data?status=pending&select=movies_metadata.csv) from Kaggle, which contains metadata for over 45,000 movies, including information on genres, release dates, budgets, revenues, and user ratings.
 Additional files such as ratings and credits support deeper analysis and the development of various recommendation models.

-Due to their large file sizes, the following datasets in the folder `original_data/` are not included in the GitHub repository:
+Due to their large file sizes, the following original datasets from the website are not included in the GitHub repository:
 - `links_small.csv`
 - `links.csv`
 - `credits.csv`